AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-6.md

 ### Asynchronous Way of Running Things (what Node actually does)

 In an asynchronous way, tasks that take time (like preparing pizza or noodles) are handled separately, allowing the restaurant to serve quick orders (like Coke) immediately.
 So, A gets Coke instantly, while B and C (who ordered pizza and noodles) are moved to a different queue to wait.
 Meanwhile, D, who also wants Coke, gets served right away.
 This prevents unnecessary waiting.
 The completion of B and C's orders depends on the preparation time.
-Asynchronous operations in Nodejs prevent blocking, improving efficiency, especially for quick tasks.
+Asynchronous operations in NodeJs prevent blocking, improving efficiency, especially for quick tasks.
 JS Engines loves synchronous code because it can run that code in milliseconds. we will see some examples soon.

 ### How synchronous code runs in the JS engine (what V8 handles)